elenasamuylova/evidently/docs/book/customization/llm_as_a_judge.md

 ## Custom LLM judge

 You can also create a custom LLM judge using the provided templates.
-You can specify the parameters, and Evidently will automatically generate the complete evaluation prompt to send to the LLM together with the evaluation data.
+You can specify the parameters and evaluation criteria, and Evidently will generate the complete evaluation prompt to send to the LLM together with the evaluation data.

-Imports:
+**Imports**.
+To import the template for Binary Classification evaluator prompt:

 ```python
 from evidently.features.llm_judge import BinaryClassificationPromptTemplate
 ```

-**Binary Classification template**.
-Example of defining a "conciseness" prompt:
+**Fill in the template**.
+To define the prompt for "conciseness" evaluation:

 ```python
 custom_judge = LLMEval(